How to flush DNS cache on Linux?

 What is DNS caching On Linux?

-To reduce the number of requests to browse a website, the operating system stores the temporary mapping between the domain name and corresponding IP address/addresses.
-By default, Linux does not cache.
-There are applications such as Systemd-Resolved, DNSMasq, or Nscd any one of them should be installed and running.
+In order to reduce the number of requests to browse a website, the operating system stores a temporary mapping between the domain name and corresponding IP address/addresses.
+Linux does not cache by default.
+Applications like Systemd-Resolved, DNSMasq, or NSCd must be installed to enable caching.

-After activating a caching service, a DNS query is sent to the DNS server for the first time and after that, for consecutive requests, the response is generated locally by the cache.
+Upon activating a caching service, a DNS query is first sent to the DNS server for the first time.
+Thereafter, the cache generates the response locally for each subsequent request.

 Why do we need DNS caching?

-Caching means to hold something for a shorter time.
-It is an optional mechanism, that provides an optimization of the network bandwidth.
+Caching means holding something for a shorter time.
+It is an optional mechanism that provides an optimization of the network bandwidth.
 Responding locally reduces the network delay and enriches the user experience.

-If the service that is pointed by the domain name has been sifted to another server with a different IP address than earlier.
-If we will not flush the cache, the request will go to the older IP address and we will not get any response.
+When the service pointed by the domain name is moved to another server with a different IP address than previously, if the cache is not flushed, the request will be routed to the previous IP address, at which point there will be no response.

 How to check and clear the cache with systemd-resolved?